EvntBoard/docs/docs/install.md

 ---
 id: install
-title: Install
+title: Installation
-slug: /
 ---

-# How to install

 Just [download](/download) execute and that's all !!

 This is a portable software ...